 High CO2 levels indoors in the workplace

-V. Jakimov writes, “The moment I powered the TIM10 CO2 monitor a high CO2 level alarm sounded.
-My CO2 was around 2,800 ppm!
+V. Jakimov writes, “The moment I powered the Aranet4 PRO a high CO2 level alarm sounded.
+My CO2 was around 2,800 ppm.
 I was a bit surprised at first but then realized that my small office gets filled quite fast with breath exhaust carbon dioxide (CO2).”

 In a paper published in the journal Environmental Health Perspectives, researchers found that people working in buildings with below-average indoor air pollution and carbon dioxide showed better cognitive functioning than workers in offices with typical VOC and CO2 levels.

 Stephen L. writes, “My friends and I have been surprised at how quickly CO2 builds up in a room full of people.
 In a basement home theater setup I installed, with six people in a 20’x 20’x 8’ room watching a 2 hour movie, the CO2 concentration went from 400ppm to 2,000ppm by the end of the movie.”

 Children sick, tired at school